 For more information: International Student Office

-START is a Foster Youth Success Initiative (FYSI) support program designed to increase access, retention, and graduation rates for current or former foster youth at DVC.
-START provides a warm and welcoming environment, a support network, and empowers foster youth students to make progress towards self-sufficiency, professional success, and community leadership.
-Students in START will work closely with a designated START Counselor to support them in achieving their academic and career goals.
+START and NextUp are support programs designed to increase access, retention, and graduation rates for current or former foster youth at DVC.
+START and NextUp provide a warm and welcoming environment, a support network, and empower foster youth students to make progress towards self-sufficiency, professional success, and community leadership.
+Students in START + NextUp will work closely with a designated Foster Youth Counselor to support them in achieving their academic and career goals.

 DVC Veterans Services is honored to assist veterans, guardsmen, and reservists, in receiving their military benefits; facilitate their transition into academic life; and support their ongoing academic success.